 - You know who holds the pre-need money, and how to contact them.

-By comparison shopping, you can make reasonably-priced funeral arrangements, without setting aside large sums of money or prepaying anything.
-Get detailed price lists from several funeral homes—over the phone or at the door—and compare prices.
+By comparison shopping, you can make reasonably priced funeral arrangements, without setting aside large sums of money or prepaying anything.
+Get detailed price lists from several funeral homes—over the phone or in person—and compare prices.
 You’ll see big price differences for essentially the same goods and services.
 Visit several of the most affordable funeral homes, and choose the one you like best.
 You might even fill out a pre-arrangement form and leave it on file there.

 Most importantly, be sure to tell your family about your choice.
 Walk them through every detail.
 Give them copies of any contracts or written wishes right away.
 Do not put them in a lockbox.
 Do not simply tell your children, “Everything is taken care of.”
 Your survivors will have to make choices after you die; you cannot prepay the future away.
 You and your family will enjoy peace of mind, knowing that the important decisions have been made and thoroughly discussed.